BLS Updates of Employment Projections

 Two years ago, employment of RTs was projected to grow 12 percent between 2014 and 2024.
 That rate of growth has jumped to 23 percent from 2016-2026, much faster than the average for all occupations.
 Growth in the middle-aged and elderly populations will lead to an increased incidence of respiratory conditions such as chronic obstructive pulmonary disease (COPD) and pneumonia.
 These respiratory disorders can permanently damage the lungs or restrict lung function.

-Also good time for medical assistants in health care occupations
+Also a good time for medical assistants in health care occupations

 Other winners among health care occupations